chrislarry/cryptography/README.md

 random-md5-generator creating a random password with md5sum encrypt it and then save the encrypted password in md5keys.txt
 # how to use
 ./random-md5-generator
 292425650
 41c16939b4f1a957f4fb773663aa5181  -

-# delete the  - from the file md5keys.txt
+delete the  - from the file md5keys.txt

-# crack with
+crack with
-# hashcat -m 0 -a 3  md5keys.txt ?d?d?d?d?d?d?d?d
+hashcat -m 0 -a 3  md5keys.txt ?d?d?d?d?d?d?d?d

-# then use
+ then use
-# hashcat -m 0 -a 3  md5keys.txt ?d?d?d?d?d?d?d?d --show
+hashcat -m 0 -a 3  md5keys.txt ?d?d?d?d?d?d?d?d --show or hashcat -m 0 -a 3  md5keys.txt ?d?d?d?d?d?d?d?d --show >> md5keys.txt to see the unencypt keys